-Certain legal matters concerning the legality of the Series 2018A Bonds will be passed on by Gilmore & Bell, P.C., Salt Lake City, Utah, Bond Counsel to the Finance Authority.
+Certain legal matters concerning the legality of the Series 2019B Bonds will be passed on by Gilmore & Bell, P.C., Salt Lake City, Utah, Bond Counsel to the Finance Authority.
 Certain legal matters will be passed upon by the General Counsel of the Finance Authority.
-Certain matters relating to disclosure will be passed upon by Andrews Kurth Kenyon LLP, Austin, Texas, Disclosure Counsel to the Finance Authority.
-Western Financial Group, LLC, a wholly-owned subsidiary of PFM Financial Advisors LLC, has acted as municipal advisor to the Finance Authority in connection with the issuance of Series 2018A Bonds.
-It is expected that a single certificate for each maturity of the Series 2018A Bonds will be delivered to DTC or its agent on or about March 7, 2018.
+Certain matters relating to disclosure will be passed upon by Orrick, Herrington & Sutcliffe LLP, Austin, Texas, Disclosure Counsel to the Finance Authority.
+Certain legal matters will be passed upon for the Underwriters by McCall, Parkhurst & Horton L.L.P., Dallas, Texas, counsel to the Underwriters.
+PFM Financial Advisors LLC has acted as municipal advisor to the Finance Authority in connection with the issuance of Series 2019B Bonds.
+It is expected that a single certificate for each maturity of the Series 2019B Bonds will be delivered to DTC or its agent on or about June 27, 2019 (the "Date of Initial Delivery").

-This Official Statement is dated February 21, 2018, and the information contained herein speaks only as of that date.
+This Official Statement is dated June 13, 2019, and the information contained herein speaks only as of that date.

-\$124,330,000 NEW MEXICO FINANCE AUTHORITY SENIOR LIEN PUBLIC PROJECT REVOLVING FUND REVENUE AND REFUNDING BONDS, SERIES 2018A
+\$43,870,000 NEW MEXICO FINANCE AUTHORITY SENIOR LIEN PUBLIC PROJECT REVOLVING FUND REVENUE AND REFUNDING BONDS, SERIES 2019B